 Course of Study for Integrative Health Studies M.A.

 The MA requires 40 units of coursework.
-The following required sample course of study includes 36 units of required courses and 4 units of electives (indicated with*).
+The following sample course of study includes 36 units of required courses and 4 units of electives (indicated with*).

 Integrative Health Practitioner & Wellness Coach Knowledge and Skill-Building

 *Sustainable Health & Ecology (2 credits) (individual, community and ecological healing)

 Mindfulness & Optimal Well-Being (2) (development of personal transformative skills)

 Integrative Wellness Coaching (3) (theory, practice, ethics of coaching psychology)

 Advanced Wellness Coaching (2) (coaching chronic health challenges)